 Comparing prices between different stores before you shop is a huge money saver!
 That is if you’re looking to score the best deals.
 So when it comes to Christmas shopping for holiday gifts, it’s a must!

 How to compare prices before shopping:

-> - Find out which stores hold the product you are looking for.
-For example if you are looking a baby gift I would check Walmart, Target, and Amazon.
+- Find out which stores hold the product you are looking for.
+For example, if you are looking for a baby gift, I would check Walmart, Target, and Amazon.

-> - Once you find out which store has the cheaper price, you know what to do next!
+- Once you find out which store has the cheaper price, you know what to do next!
 Go Buy It!